The Snuts: History

 In December, the band announced the release of their debut album W.L. on 19 March 2021, later pushed back to 2 April.
 It includes 10 previously released singles, three of which featured on the EP Mixtape, and three previously unreleased songs.
 The deluxe edition also includes four previously unreleased bonus tracks.
 In February 2021, a new single, "Somebody Loves You" was released in support of the Scottish Refugee Council, with the band donating the budget for the music video to the charity.
 Before its release, the Snuts performed the album at Stirling Castle and it was later released as a live album.
 W.L. debuted at number one on the UK Albums Chart, making the Snuts the first Scottish band to do so with their debut album since The View in 2007.

 Because of COVID-19 restrictions, the band were unable to go on tour until the end of July, whereupon they began a UK tour.
 In October, they briefly toured the US, before returning to the UK to continue their tour there.
 Between January and February 2022, the Snuts supported the Kooks as an opening act for their nationwide tour promoting their upcoming album 10 Tracks to Echo in the Dark.
-In June, they supported Louis Tomlinson along with Californian band Sun Room for several performances in Mexico.
+In June, they supported Louis Tomlinson along with Californian band Sun Room for a couple performances in Mexico.
+The Snuts opened for Tomlinson again in 2023 on the North America leg of his Faith in the Future World Tour.
 From 28 June to 1 July 2022, the Snuts were the opening act for Kings of Leon during the latter's When You See Yourself tour.

 In July 2021, the Snuts announced that they had already written their second album.
 In November, the first single, "Burn the Empire", was released.
 Several other singles were released in 2022, including a collaboration with Rachel Chinouriri entitled "End of the Road", and their album Burn the Empire was announced in June 2022 and released on 7 October 2022.
 However, in early September, following an online campaign by the band to make Parlophone release the album earlier, the release date was brought forward to 30 September.
 Burn the Empire peaked at number 3 on the UK Albums Chart.

+Following the release of Burn the Empire, the Snuts decided not to renew their contract with Parlophone.
+Instead, they decided to leave and set up their own label, Happy Artist Records, with distributor The Orchard.
+On leaving Parlophone, Cochrane said that "throughout the last campaign it was clear our vision as artists and that of the label, had drifted apart significantly" and that "The Orchard felt like a safe home we could transition to smoothly.
+It was clear from the offset they understood the core values of The Snuts and the community that comes with us".
+The first release on their new label came in May 2023 with "Gloria".
+In November, they announced their third album Millennials, released on 23 February 2024.